EMSTrack/Algorithms/README.md

 # Ambulance Dispatch Simulation

 A library to do ambulance dispatch simulation and analysis.

+To run, take a look at `test.py`.
+Notice the filepaths there.
+You will need to edit `file_path`, `demands_filepath`, and `bases_filepath` to point at the Cruz Roja datasets.

+You'll notice that an exception will be thrown.
+This is because the datasets will require labels in the CSV files.
+Add a newline above the datasets, naming the latitudes and longitudes.

+When it is correct, the test program will end up asking you to proceed when ready.
+(Press Enter.)

 # TODO